debops/debops/ansible/roles/debops.opendkim/docs/defaults-detailed.rst

 The ``opendkim__*_signing_table`` variables define a mapping between the contents of the ``From:`` header field in a mail message and the DomainKey used to sign the message.
-The format of the ``From:`` hader interpreted by OpenDKIM depends on the type of the table used (see :manpage:`opendkim.conf(5)`).
+The format of the ``From:`` header interpreted by OpenDKIM depends on the type of the table used (see :manpage:`opendkim.conf(5)`).
 The role by default maps the entire domain, without specifying any users.